wrmay/cloudlab/README.md

 Cloudlab provisions a single /24 subnet in its own VPC on AWS and supports deploying up to 154 hosts into that subnet.

+Notes:
-The number of hosts, the region, and instance type can be specified.
-Only EBS instance types are supported.
-All instances (hosts) will have an Amazon assigned public IP address and DNS name.
-Each host will also have private ip addresses which will be assigned sequentially starting with 10.0.0.101 and proceeding through 10.0.0.254.
-Knowing the IP addresses before provisioning makes it easier to construct clusters.
+- Only EBS instance types are supported
+- All instances (hosts) will have an Amazon assigned public IP address and DNS name.

-Hosts will have the ability to connect to each other on any port using their private IP addresses.
-All hosts can also create outbound connections to the internet.
-Inbound connections are limited to a list of ports which can be specified at the time of provisioning.
-Hosts will allow inbound connections from outside the private network only on a limited list of ports that can be defined.
-All hosts allow inbound connections from anywhere on port 22.
+- Private ip addresses must be in the range 10.0.0.101 - 10.0.0.254
+- All hosts will run Amazon Linux 2, which is a yum based distribution derived from Ubuntu.
+- All hosts can initiate connections to any server either in or outside of the private network
+- All hosts accept inbound connections on port 22
+- Other than port 22, hosts will only accept inbound connections on specific ports which can be configured per host

-Each environment provisioned with cloudlab will have its own ssh key which will be shared by all the hosts.
+- Each environment provisioned with cloudlab will have its own ssh key which will be shared by all the hosts.

-All hosts will run Amazon Linux 2, which is a yum based distribution derived from Ubuntu.

 Hosts can be accessed via ssh using the provided key and "ec2-user" (e.g.  `ssh -i my-lab-key.pem ec2-user@123.45.67.89`).

+After provisioning is complete, Cloudlab will write an Ansible inventory file which can be used for further provisioning.
+Cloudlab supports the idea of roles, which will be propagated to the Ansible inventory file.

 # Setup